kaspernissen/docs.humio.com/content/operation/installation/system_administration.md

         mkdir /humio-backups-on-host

-    !!! tip
+{{% notice tip %}}
 We recommend creating the backup directory on a different disk from the main Humio data directory.
+{{% /notice %}}

 2. Edit the Humio configuration file to set the backup parameters.
 Add the following lines:

         BACKUP_NAME=humio-backup
         BACKUP_KEY=mysecretkey-myhost-+R+q(AB9QG86xZMCKGyj

-    !!! note
+{{% notice note %}}
 Humio encrypts all backups with a secret key.
 This means that you can safely store backups on an unencrypted disk, or send them over the Internet.

 Keep the secret key safe, and store it in another place.
 You cannot recover it if you lose access to it.
+{{% /notice %}}

 3. Run Humio using the Docker run command.
 Add the following argument to the command.
 It maps the backups directory on the host (here, `/humio-backups-on-host`) to the `/backup` directory in the container: